ufal/npfl129/labs/faq.md

 ### TOCEntry: Git

-- _Is it possible to keep the solutions in a Git repository_
+- _Is it possible to keep the solutions in a Git repository?_

   Definitely, keeping the solutions in a branch of your repository, where you merge it with the course repository, is probably a good idea.